Who wins the Victor Wembanyama vs. Jerami Grant matchup in tonight's game?

 Victor Wembanyama & the Spurs

-- San Antonio loses the rebound battle by an average of 3.0 boards.
-It pulls down 43.3 rebounds per game (19th in league) compared to its opponents' 46.3.
+- San Antonio falls short in the rebound battle by an average of 3.4 boards.
+It records 43.3 rebounds per game (20th in league) compared to its opponents' 46.7.

 Watch the NBA on Max with the B/R Sports Add-On